andredesousa/javascript-unit-testing-best-practices/README.md

 The traditional coverage metric often lies.
 It may show us 100% code coverage, but none of our functions, even not one, return the right response.
-It simply measures over which lines of code the test visited, but it doesn’t check if the tests actually tested anything.
+It simply measures over which lines of code the test visited, but it doesn't check if the tests actually tested anything.
 We can use [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) to tell which part of our app is tested rather than just visited.
 To do that, we can intentionally change the values to check the outcomes as a result of them.
-We may uncover cases that should fail that doesn’t come up that we may have not covered yet.
+We may uncover cases that should fail that doesn't come up that we may have not covered yet.

 ## Follow the Testing Pyramid